xforever1313/Chaskis/Chaskis/Plugins/XmlBot/Readme.md

     Any regex groups in the command whose value should be outputted in the response should be tagged like this: {%groupName%}.

+    If multiple responses are specified, one will be picked randomly each time the command is triggered.

 cooldown -
     How long in SECONDS before the bot responds to the command again.
 Defaulted to no cooldown.